LOGIN INTERMEDIARIES BORROWERS

 • Product type: Fixed for 5 years

-• Repayment type: Capital and Interest
+• Repayment type: Capital & Interest

 • Rental lease: 3+ years